top of page

 What Other Varicose Vein Treatments Are Available?

-• Sclerotherapy: Injection of a solution to irritate and close veins
+• Sclerotherapy: Injection of a solution (sclerosant) to irritate and close smaller varicose veins and spider veins.
+It's often used for cosmetic concerns or smaller, symptomatic veins.

-Each option has specific indications, and treatment selection is based on medical evaluation.
+Each option has specific indications, and treatment selection is based on a thorough medical evaluation, including ultrasound imaging, and a discussion of your personal goals and health status.

 What Are the Benefits and Risks of Venaseal Glue Ablation?